smpallen99/coherence/README.md

 end
 ```

+## Authorization

+Coherence is a user management and authentication solution.
+Support for authorization (access control) can be achieved using another package like [Canary](https://github.com/cpjk/canary).

+For and example of using [Canary](https://github.com/cpjk/canary) with Coherence, please visit the [CoherenceDemo canary branch](https://github.com/smpallen99/coherence_demo/tree/canary).

 ## Contributing

 We appreciate any contribution to Coherence.
 Check our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](CONTRIBUTING.md) guides for more information.
 We usually keep a list of features and bugs [in the issue tracker][1].